Mortgage

 loading image

 The Freddie Mac HomeOne program doesn’t set any limits on income.
-This makes it a good option for borrowers who only have a 3% down payment but earn more than the median income requirements set for the Fannie Mae HomeReady® or Freddie Mac Home Possible® programs.
+This makes it a good option for borrowers who have only a 3% down payment but earn more than the median income requirements set for the Fannie Mae HomeReady® or Freddie Mac Home Possible® programs.

 ProsCons